betandr/circuitbreaker/README.md

 }
 ```

-If the system reaches a threshold of failures (i.e. a back-end is not
+If the system reaches a threshold of registered failures (the client may me experiencing
-responding) then the system will 'trip' open the circuit so the request is no
+something such as  a back-end not responding) it will 'trip' open the circuit so
+subsequent calls to isClosed return false (or it's opposite 'isOpen' method returns true).
-longer performed.
-This can prevent request from timing out and causing more issues
+This can prevent the situation where requests time out which can cause more issues
-by continually attempting requests on services which are experiencing issues.
-This
+by continually attempting requests on services which are unavailable.
+So any
-way any subsequent requests can fail quickly and by handled by the client.
+subsequent requests can fail quickly and by handled by the client.

-If the circuit breaker opens then your logical test will fail in your mainline
+If the circuit breaker opens due to the threshold being reached or by an explicit
+call to `open()`, the `isClosed()` method will return false.
+However if you
-code.
-However if you subsequently register a successful transaction then it will
+subsequently register a successful transaction then it will re-close the circuit
-re-close the circuit breaker and your code will be able to execute.
-This is so
+breaker, assuming the problems have now resolved and your code is able to execute.
-systems are able to recover if the upstream problem is resolved.
+This is so systems are able to recover if the upstream problem is resolved.

 If 'will retry' (`set/getWillRetryAfterTimeout()`) is set to true, any calls to
-`isClosed` can return a true if the timeout (`set/getTimeout`) has expired since the
+`isClosed()` will return a true if the timeout (`set/getTimeout()`) has expired since the
 last registered failure.
 This is so systems are given the chance to recover and the
 circuit breaker can be re-closed if upstream services begin working again.
 In this 'half-open' mode, the client can try another request, if it fails then
 the timeout will be reset.
 If successful, the client can register a success
 which will close the breaker properly.
+By setting 'will retry' to false, the breaker
+will remain closed until explicitly closed with a successful transaction registered or
+by calling the explicit `close()` method (see 'Short-cut Operation').

 Short-cut Operation
 ----